Beegal0w/JavaServer/README.md

-# JavaServer
+# Java Server
-Basic java Server and Client
+Basic Java Server and Client

 ## Description
 This project creates a server that a client can connect to.
-When a client connects, the server sends back three random cards from a predefined list, then disconnects.
+When a client connects, the server sends back three random cards from a list, then disconnects.

 ## How to Run